-"Agile Munich" is formed as a community of practice for all agile practitioners to meet, exchange experiences, evangelise, learn, and network.
-As such, it's also a local user group endorsed by Scrum Alliance and registered with Agile Alliance.
+"Agile Munich" is formed as a public, independent community of practice for agile practitioners to meet, exchange experiences, evangelise, learn, and network.
+As such, it's also a user group registered with Agile Alliance and endorsed by Scrum Alliance.

-Whether you are an agile coach or an agile enthusiast exploring how to introduce formal agile practices into your organisation, or simply interested to learn about Scrum or other agile methodologies we'd like to encourage you to join the community.
+Whether you are an agile coach or an agile enthusiast exploring how to introduce formal agile practices into your organisation, or simply interested to learn about agile or lean we'd like to encourage you to join the community.

 We aim to organise regular monthly events in Munich.
-For each meetup we'll have a pre-determined theme by one or two presenters followed by a discussion and networking (along with a few social drinks!).
 We'll try to diversify the topics addressing both advanced themes as well as a track to introduce more fundamental topics.
 The official language of the group and our events is English.

 Looking forward to meeting you in the next meetup.

 Our tiny community policy: